eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 ### Other Approaches

 1. **Distillation**: Distil our MOE model into a dense equivalent.
 With this approach, we can keep ~30-40% of the sparsity gains.
-Fedus et al (2021), for example, compare a sparse mixture of experts model to a dense T5-Base model that is 100 times smaller but is able to preserve the sparsity gains when distilled using a MOE T-5 model
+Fedus et al (2021), for example, compare a sparse mixture of experts model to a dense T5-Base model that is 100 times smaller but is able to preserve the sparsity gains when distilled using a MOE T-5 model.
 2. **Modify Routing**: Route full sentences or tasks to an expert so that more information/context can be extracted
 3. **Aggregation of MOE**: Merging the weights of the expert, reducing parameters at inference time.
-4. **Custom Kernels**: Exploring new ways to batch the operations to take advantage of GPU parallelism
+4. **Custom Kernels**: Exploring new ways to batch the operations to take advantage of GPU parallelism.
+This is explored in Megablocks which expresses MoE layers as block-sparse operations that can accomodate imblaanced assignments in matrix mult ( when experts have diff utilisation )

-FasterMoE (March 2022) analyzes the performance of MoEs in highly efficient distributed systems and analyzes the theoretical limit of different parallelism strategies, as well as techniques to skew expert popularity, fine-grained schedules of communication that reduce latency, and an adjusted topology-aware gate that picks experts based on the lowest latency, leading to a 17x speedup.

-Megablocks (Nov 2022) explores efficient sparse pretraining by providing new GPU kernels that can handle the dynamism present in MoEs.
-Their proposal never drops tokens and maps efficiently to modern hardware, leading to significant speedups.
-What’s the trick?
-Traditional MoEs use batched matrix multiplication, which assumes all experts have the same shape and the same number of tokens.
-In contrast, Megablocks expresses MoE layers as block-sparse operations that can accommodate imbalanced assignment.

 ## Challenges